 In March 2012, we amended the terms of the 9% Notes to eliminate the embedded derivative features resulting in a settlement or extinguishment of the derivative liability.
 Under the terms of the amendment, each holder of 9% Notes was permitted to convert the outstanding principal balance due there under into shares of our common stock at the conversion price originally set forth in the 9% Notes (\$5.00 per share of common stock) on or before March 15, 2012.
-As consideration for agreeing to the terms of the amendment, we made a one-time cash payment in such amount as follows: (i) \$211 for holders of 9% Notes who elected to convert their 9% Notes into common stock prior to March 16, 2012, an amount equal to 80% of the interest that such holder would have received by holding the 9% Note to maturity and (ii) \$11 for holders of 9% Notes who did not elect to convert their 9% Notes agreed to the removal of the dilution protection provision to reset the conversion price below \$5.00 per share upon certain issuances of our common stock below \$5.00 per share.
+As consideration for agreeing to the terms of the amendment, we made a one-time cash payment in such amount as follows: (i) \$211 for holders of 9% Notes who elected to convert their 9% Notes into common stock prior to March 16, 2012, an amount equal to 80% of the interest that such holder would have received by holding the 9% Note to maturity and (ii) \$11 for holders of 9% Notes who did not elect to convert their 9% Notes into common stock prior to March 16, 2012, an amount equal to 80% of the 9% Notes greed to the removal of the dilution protection provision to reset the conversion price below \$5.00 per share upon certain issuances of our common stock below \$5.00 per share.
 Holders of approximately \$1,150 of the total \$1,500 of principal amount of 9% Notes converted their 9% Notes to common stock.